Muskoka Lakes

 The Township of Muskoka Lakes is a municipality of the District Municipality of Muskoka, Ontario, Canada.
 It has a year-round population of 7,652.

 The municipal offices are located in Port Carling.

 History

 The area now covered by the township was opened for settlement and organized in 1870 into the following geographic (and sometime municipal) townships of Watt, Cardwell, Humphrey, Christie, Medora and Wood.

 On January 1, 1971, the municipality was established when Cardwell Township, Watt Township, parts of Medora and Wood Townships, and part of Monck Township were merged, along with Town of Bala, Village of Port Carling, and the Village of Windermere, as part of the district's reorganization.

+In popular culture

+This was both the setting and filming location of the 2024 film My Old Ass starring Maisy Stella and Aubrey Plaza and streaming series Sterling Point which were both created by Megan Park.

 Geography

 The township is located on the Canadian Shield and the area is marked by outcrops of igneous rock and evergreen trees.
 Although inland from both Lake Huron's Georgian Bay and Lake Simcoe, the township contains the Muskoka Lakes consisting of Lake Muskoka, Lake Rosseau and Lake Joseph, along with many other smaller lakes.

 Protected areas in Muskoka Lakes include Hardy Lake Provincial Park and Torrance Barrens Conservation Area.